-Costco is known as a low-price leader, but as the big-box landscape becomes more and more competitive, it’s getting harder to find unbeatable deals.
-Despite this, Costco still has some major purchasing power, which helps it keep costs ultra-low.
-These 15 things on the list are items that you should always buy at Costco if you’re looking to save.
+Costco is known as a low-price leader, but as the big-box and warehouse store landscape becomes more and more competitive, it’s getting harder to find unbeatable deals.
+Despite this, Costco still has some major purchasing power, which helps it keep costs way low.
+These 25 things on the list are items that you should always buy at Costco if you’re looking to save.

 Organic Peanut Butter

-Costco is one of the top organic grocers in the country and members flock to the big-box store to save money on quality organic groceries.
+Costco is one of the top organic grocers in the country, and members flock to the warehouse store to save money on quality organic groceries.

-“Oftentimes, people think that organic eating is well out of their budget,” said Kathlena, aka The Allergy Chef.
+“Oftentimes, people think that organic eating is well out of their budget,” said Kathlena Rails, founder of the website The Allergy Chef.
 “However, what many people may not know is that Costco, through their Kirkland Signature brand, has made organic eating very affordable.”

-Kathlena is a fan of many Kirkland-brand organic products, including the peanut butter.
-Kirkland brand organic peanut butter is just $11.99 for two 28-ounce jars, which comes out to about 21 cents an ounce.
-Compare that price to Amazon’s organic peanut butter from Santa Cruz that’s 53 cents an ounce and Smucker’s for 61 cents an ounce.
-Amazon does sell a few brands of less expensive organic peanut butter, but most of them contain sugar.
-The Kirkland brand has just peanuts and salt.
+She is a fan of many Kirkland-brand organic products, including the peanut butter.
+Kirkland brand organic peanut butter is just $11.99 for two 28-ounce jars, which comes out to about 22 cents an ounce.
+Compare that price to about 25 cents an ounce for Target’s Simply Balanced brand.
+Amazon sells a few brands of organic peanut butter that are less expensive, but most of them contain sugar.
+The Kirkland brand contains just peanuts and sea salt.

 Organic Maple Syrup

 It takes a mature tree an entire season to produce just a gallon of maple syrup, which is why it’s one of the more expensive grocery items.
-But that doesn’t stop people from eating it — in 2015, 3.4 million gallons of maple syrup were produced in the U.S. alone.
+But that doesn’t stop people from eating it.
 There are cheaper alternatives, but they contain artificial flavors and high fructose corn syrup.
 And when it comes to the rich, sweet maple flavor, there’s nothing like the real thing.

 Many brands sell maple syrup at a premium, but a higher price doesn’t always mean better quality.
-Kathlena likes Costco’s organic maple syrup — a 1-liter jug of organic maple syrup for $13.29, or 39 cents an ounce.
-Walmart has organic maple syrup for 69 cents an ounce and Amazon has the same exact brand as Walmart just more expensive at 80 cents an ounce.
-Costco even beats Trader Joe’s in this department; the Trader Joe’s-branded organic maple syrup costs about 67 cents an ounce.
+Rails likes Costco’s organic maple syrup — a 1-liter jug of organic maple syrup that costs $13.29, or 39 cents an ounce.
+Both Walmart and Amazon sell NOW Foods organic maple syrup for 69 cents an ounce.

 Thank goodness Costco started carrying this sweet treat at a great price.
 The retailer sells two giant 33.5-ounce jars of Nutella for just $13.99 — about 21 cents an ounce.
-Compare that price to Walmart, where Nutella is about 22 cents an ounce, and Amazon, which sells a comparable bundle for 33 cents an ounce.
-If you have a serious Nutella habit, there are many tactics to help you save even more money when you shop at Costco.
+Compare that price to Walmart, where Nutella is about 26 cents an ounce, and Amazon, which sells a three-pack for 31 cents an ounce.

-Costco price: 21 cents an ounce for taco seasoning
+- Costco price: 25 cents an ounce for steak seasoning

-Walmart price: 34 cents an ounce for taco seasoning
+- Walmart price: 54 cents an ounce for steak seasoning

-Costco sells a wide range of McCormick cooking spices at really low prices — sometimes even half the cost of competitors.
-For example, at Costco, McCormick taco seasoning is just 21 cents an ounce, compared to 34 cents an ounce at Walmart and 31 cents an ounce on Amazon.
-The brand’s lemon pepper is 32 cents an ounce at Costco, compared to 82 cents an ounce at Walmart and 69 cents an ounce on Amazon.
+Costco sells a wide range of cooking spices at really low prices — sometimes at even half the cost of competitors.
+For example, at Costco, McCormick Grill Mates Montreal steak seasoning is just 25 cents an ounce, compared to 54 cents an ounce at Walmart and 49 cents an ounce on Amazon.
+At Target, you’d pay as much as about 63 cents an ounce.

 Hot Dog Meal